BabariyaMit8702/yadav-mall/README.md

-This code was written by Babariya Mit
+Babariya Mit is the author of this project
 From talangana [360-490]
 Study in gurukul it collage junagadh {SSSDIIT-JND}